gotthisrandomly/php-project/README.md

 3. Wait for the reels to stop spinning
 4. Check the result message to see if you've won

-## HomeController
+## Controllers

-The `HomeController` manages the main pages of the application:
+- `HomeController`: Manages the main pages of the application

-- `index()`: Displays the home page with links to available games
-- `play()`: Shows the slot machine game page
-- `spin()`: Handles the slot machine game logic and returns results
+- `SlotMachineController`: Handles the slot machine game logic

-To add new pages or functionality, extend the `HomeController` or create new controller classes in the `app/Controllers/` directory.

 ## Contributing